Ambrose1123/Wira/README.md

 ### If you encounter any issues, feel free to view this video demo to have a better understanding of how this work:

 ## LINK: https://drive.google.com/drive/folders/1SjTMVaABp8qZScqpcAbqLGLnUxY2j1Io?usp=sharing

+NEW:

+1. Using GIN will be faster so:

+ CREATE EXTENSION IF NOT EXISTS pg_trgm;

+CREATE INDEX IF NOT EXISTS idx_username
+ON account USING gin (username gin_trgm_ops);

+Cache: node cache

+npm install node-cache